-New Student Orientation: New student orientation is held just prior to the start of each semester.
+New student orientation is held just prior to the start of each semester.
 Orientation is a mandatory event.
 Students may not begin their program without participating in the new student orientation.

-International Students: The RN-BSN degree program does not meet the SEVP requirements for Simpson to issue a Form I-20.
+The RN-BSN degree program does not meet the SEVP requirements for Simpson to issue a Form I-20.
 Prospective students who are not citizens of the U.S. and wish to pursue this degree program should seek guidance from an Admissions Counselor.
 Simpson University does not admit undocumented students.
-In order to be considered for admission to any program, a prospective student must provide proof of a valid immigration status.
+To be considered for admission to any program, a prospective student must provide proof of a valid immigration status.